Raggaer/castro/en-US/info/pages.md

 On your new folder you can then create a `get.lua` (to handle GET requests) or `post.lua` (to handle POST requests)

 Each file must contain a function with the method they correspond to. `get.lua` files should have the `function get()` and `post.lua` files should have the `function post()`.
-Below is an example on how a simple page will look like:
+If you are not familiar with `GET` and `POST` requests below is a very limited example ([more information](https://stackoverflow.com/questions/3477333/what-is-the-difference-between-post-and-get):

+## Get

+GET requests are fired when a user request data from your server, in other words, when a user enters a webpage "otserver.com/subtopic/login" and you want to display a nice login form you will use a GET request.

+## Post

+POST requests are fired when a user submits data to your server, usually from a form, in other words, when a user press the login button you will handle everything using a POST method.

+## Example

 ```lua
 require "paginator"